Anupam542002/FirstApp/README.md

 # FirstApp
-This is my first Git Repositry
+This is my first Git Repository
+<br>Anupam Anurag